-A Fast Modeling Approach for Prediction of SCR Deposits – Implementation and Validation with Advanced Optical Techniques 2020-01-0358
+A Fast Modeling Approach for the Numerical Prediction of Urea Deposit Formation 2020-01-0358

 The permanently tightening emission regulations for NOx pollutants force further development of automotive exhaust aftertreatment systems with selective catalytic reduction (SCR).
-Of particular interest is the long-term reliability of SCR-systems with regard to unfavorable operating conditions, such as high injection rates of urea water solution (UWS) or a low exhaust gas temperature.
-Both of them may lead to formation of solid deposits which decrease system efficiency by increasing backpressure and impairing ammonia uniformity.
+Of particular interest is the long-term reliability of SCR systems with regard to unfavorable operating conditions, such as high injection rates of urea water solution (UWS) or a low exhaust gas temperature.
+Both of them may lead to formation of solid deposits which increase backpressure and impair ammonia uniformity.

 A fast modeling approach for numerical prediction of deposit formation in urea SCR systems is desired for optimization of system design.
-This paper presents a modified Smith´s methodology for the modeling of deposit formation risk.
-A new criterion for determination of the initial foot print of the spray, where the deposit formation is inhibited, is proposed.
-The threshold values for the evaluation of the liquid film dynamic were validated based on experimental results.
-Furthermore, for a better prediction of the liquid film pathways, a new approach for realistic modeling of the film viscosity was developed.
-To achieve a more realistic simulation in terms of wall wetting and cooling, the heat transfer model as well as the impingement diagram were modified based on optical investigations.
+This paper presents a modified methodology for the modeling of deposit formation risk.
+A new determination of the initial footprint of the spray, where the deposit formation is inhibited, is proposed.
+The threshold values for the evaluation of the film transport were validated based on experimental results.
+To achieve a more realistic simulation in terms of wall wetting and cooling, the impingement heat transfer as well as the impingement model were modified based on optical investigations.